 We are promoting the construction of the Twin Towers as a reconstruction project for the Hamamatsucho Building (Toshiba Building).
-It is a large-scale, mixed-use development covering an area totaling around 47,000 m2 with a gross floor area of around 550,000 m2.
+It is a large-scale, mixed-use development covering an area totaling around 47,000 m with a gross floor area of around 550,000 m.

-We propose TOKYO WORKation,1 a new way of working while experiencing the sky, sea, and greenery in the urban center featuring the unique location of the Shibaura area facing Tokyo Bay.
+We propose TOKYO WORKation,\1 a new way of working while experiencing the sky, sea, and greenery in the urban center featuring the unique location of the Shibaura area facing Tokyo Bay.

-In addition, the Company decided to move the head offices2 of each Group company to the South Tower.
+In addition, the Company decided to move the head offices\2 of each Group company to the South Tower.
 Aiming to realize the key theme of "high profit growth, and high asset and capital efficiency" in the Mid- to Long-term Business Plan, we will foster an organizational culture more challenging than ever before and realize new workstyles.

-Location: Minato-ku, Tokvo District area: approx. 47,000 m2 Gross floor area: approx. 550,000 m2
+Location: Minato-ku, Tokvo District area: approx. 47,000 m Gross floor area: approx. 550,000 m parking lot, etc.

-Office, retail, hotel, shared residence, Major uses: parking lot, etc.
+Office, retail, hotel, shared residence, Major uses: